Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 But beyond that simplicity there go two little issues we'll need to solve.
 Each subscription means that Meteor will continue synchronize (or in Meteor terms, update reactively) particular set of data, we've just subscribed to, between server and client.
 If PartiesList components gets desctroyed, we need to inform Meteor to stop that synchronization, otherwise we'll get a memory leak.
-It especially makes sense for single page apps, that are most usually built with Meteor.
+It especially makes sense for single page apps, the type of apps that are most usually built with Meteor.

 The second point is about informing Angular 2 to perform UI refresh when new data arrive.
-Or in other words, subscribe callback should run in the Angular 2's zone.
+In other words, subscribe callback should run in the Angular 2's zone.

 These two points were a strong reason to add a new class called `MeteorComponent` to the Angular2-Meteor package.
 This class has two public methods: `subscribe` and `autorun`.
-If you inherit a component of this class and make use of these methods, you won't need to worry about cleanups — `MeteorComponent` will do them for you behind the hood when it's needed.
+If you inherit a component of this class and make use of these methods, you won't need to worry about cleanups: `MeteorComponent` will do them for you behind the hood when it's needed.
-These methods also has a convenient boolean parameter called `autoBind`, which goes the last.
+These methods also has a convenient boolean parameter called `autoBind`, which goes lastly.
 As its name suggests, we can tell `subscribe` to run the subscription callback in the change detection zone by setting the parameter to true.